Hamza53Hazem/frontend-assessment/NovaLexi/README.md

 ### 4. Component Strategy
 I used a "Headless" approach for the table (TanStack) combined with a component library (Shadcn) for styling.
 This gives us full control over the sorting logic (e.g., natural sorting for alpha-numeric names) while maintaining a consistent design system.

-## ⚠️ Known Limitations
--   **Data Persistence**: Since this uses mock data, refreshing the page resets the data to the initial state.
-In a production app, this would connect to a real GraphQL endpoint.
--   **Images**: Using `pravatar.cc` for random avatars.
-Occasionally these external images may load slowly depending on the provider.